phrounz/go-parano/README.md

 # go-parano
 Experimental Go static analysis / robustness checker tool.

-It scans specific keywords in comments and alerts if something is not in agreement with them.
+go-parano is organized into different *features* (see below), each feature checks a different thing. go-parano scans the source code (argument -dir or -pkg), including specific keywords in comments, and alerts (and returns exit code 2) if something is wrong.

 WARNING: still in development.
 Tested only on Linux, but there is no reason it would not work on other operating systems.

 ## How to build and test

-Without the SQL linter feature:
+If you don't need the SQL linter feature:
 ```
 $ go build -o go-parano.out ./src/ && ./go-parano.out -dir examples/
 ```

-With the SQL linter feature (installs and uses phpmyadmin/sql-parser using composer):
+If you need the SQL linter feature (version installing and using phpmyadmin/sql-parser using composer):
 ```
 $ go build -o go-parano.out ./src/ && sh test_phpmyadmin_sql-parser.sh
 ```
-With the SQL linter feature (installs and uses sqlfluff using pip):
+If you need the SQL linter feature (version installing and using sqlfluff using pip):
 ```
 $ go build -o go-parano.out ./src/ && sh test_sqlfluff.sh
 ```

-It should display something like (example with phpmyadmin/sql-parser):
+It should display something like (example below is the version with phpmyadmin/sql-parser):
 ```
 INVALID: missing fields(s) foo3, foo4 in declaration "testType1{}" in examples/example1.go, type declared with //!PARANO__EXHAUSTIVE_FILLING in examples/example1.go
 INVALID: Cannot use testVarNotOkay in examples/example1.go, declared as private to file in examples/example2.go